wiedymi/mediabunny/docs/guide/converting-media-files.md

 If you want to apply max/min constraints to a video's dimensions, check out [track-specific options](#track-specific-options).

+In the rare case that the input video changes size over time, the `fit` field can be used to control the size change behavior (see [`VideoEncodingConfig`](./media-sources#video-encoding-config)).
+When unset, the behavior is `'passThrough'`.

 ### Adjusting frame rate

 The `frameRate` property can be used to set the frame rate of the output video in Hz.
 If not specified, the original input frame rate will be used (which may be variable).